Rokiis1/roadmap/SDLC/testing_the_sofware_development_lifecycle.md

         - **Extent of Test Automation:** Traditional models may have limited automation.

         - **Role and Responsibility of Testers:** In traditional models, testers are limited to testing activities.

+    4. **When to Use:**

+        - **Well-Defined Requirements:** When requirements are clear, well-documented, and unlikely to change.

+        - **Short-Term Projects:** For projects with a short duration where the scope is well-understood.

+        - **Regulated Industries:** In industries where strict adherence to documentation and process is required, such as healthcare or aerospace.

     </details>